π’ Arc Checker

 Span (frames)

 The duration that the arc displays, in frames.
-If you set this number very high, you may experience slower performance.
+If you set this number very high, you'll probably experience slower performance.

 Tips + FAQ